osmphp/framework/doc/tests/01-running-tests.md

 ## Exclude Directories ##

-By default, `tests` directories of all Dubysa packages are scanned for tests.
+By default, `tests` directories of all Osm packages are scanned for tests.
 You may add exclusion patterns to your [`.componentignore` file](#) to skip certain tests.

 Example line below excludes all tests in specified package:

-    vendor/dubysa/components/tests/*
+    vendor/osmphp/components/tests/*